 South end noted for good panfishing, northern pike and smallmouth bass fishing.
 Lake trout fishing is excellent year round, but particularly during May, June and September.
 Owasco Lake is a good ice fishing location for trout, panfish and northern pike.
-Walleye fishing is good during the spring and early summer in the north end of the lake.
-Casting or trolling stickbaits after dark works well for walleye.
-For current fishing information a fishing hotline is available at Central New York Fishing Hotline or by calling (607) 753- 1551.
+For current fishing information a fishing hotline is available at Central New York Fishing Hotline or by calling (607) 753-1551.

-Owasco lake is stocked annually with approximately 16,000 lake trout, 5,000 rainbow trout and 10,000 brown trout.
+Owasco Lake is stocked annually with approximately 10,500 lake trout, 5,000 rainbow trout and 10,000 brown trout.
 Owasco Inlet is stocked with 20,000 rainbow trout.
 Walleye were stocked into the lake from 1996 - 2006; walleye stocking was stopped due to a decline in the rainbow and brown trout fishery.

 An ongoing angler diary cooperator program for gamefish provides DEC fisheries staff with useful data on population trends.
-Information on the angler diary program and recent reports can be viewed at region 7 angler diary results .
+Information on the angler diary program and recent reports can be viewed at Angler Diary Cooperator Program.
 We are always looking for new cooperators, so if you are interested please contact the Region 7 office at (607) 753-3095 ext.
-213 or online at firstname.lastname@example.org
+213 or online at Info.R7@dec.ny.gov

 Nutrients, pathogens and other pollutants from various sources throughout the watershed that impact recreational uses in Owasco Lake are being addressed through Owasco Lake Watershed Management efforts.